Skip to content

 New solutions

-Effective interventions for the identified health issue or health-related need exist but are not already being implemented.
-The grant will not be used to support the maintenance or expansion of an existing program.
+Effective interventions for the identified health issue or health-related need exist, but they are not currently being implemented.
+The funding will not be used to support the maintenance or expansion of an existing program.

 Workable in Montana and culturally appropriate